cybertraining-dsc/sp21-599-356/project/index.md

 ## Abstract

-In this project, the Natural Gas(NG) supply amount of South Korea, which relies on imports for much of its energy sources, is forecasted using deep learning methods.
+Natural Gas(NG) is one of the valuable ones among the other energy resources.
+It is used as a power source for industries, homes and businesses, and heating and cooling energy sources.
+It is also used as a raw material for power plants to generate electricity.
+Therefore, diverse purposes of NG demand arise in the different fields.
+In this project, the NG supply amount of South Korea, which relies on imports for much of its energy sources, is forecasted by using deep learning methods.
 Datasets from various fields such as weather and prices of other energy resources are used as training datasets through data-preprocessing and are trained using the multi-layer perceptron(MLP) with long short-term memory(LSTM), using Tensorflow.
 In addition, a combination of the dataset from various factors is used for training scenario-wise, and the results are compared and analyzed.

 Contents